 Emergent Behavior Models in Multi-Agent Systems for Large-Scale Space Exploration

-This research examines how localized agent interactions within swarms give rise to emergent behaviors enabling robust coordination and adaptability in expansive space exploration scenarios.
+This experiment examines how localized agent interactions within swarms give rise to emergent behaviors enabling robust coordination and adaptability in expansive space exploration scenarios.

 Chris Adams, Brian Nguyen, Vivek Bakshi